Piotr1215/upbound-docs/content/providers/azure/_index.md

 If the `READY` or `SYNCED` are blank or `False` use `kubectl describe` to understand why.

-Here is an example of a failure because the `spec.providerConfigRef.name` value in the `Bucket` doesn't match the `ProviderConfig` `metadata.name`.
+Here is an example of a failure because the `spec.providerConfigRef.name` value in the `ResourceGroup` doesn't match the `ProviderConfig` `metadata.name`.

 ```shell
 $ kubectl describe resourcegroup.azure.jet.crossplane.io/example